lianhanloh/AnimalChess/README.md

 The game has a main method in Game.java and can be run with the command java Game.
-To run the game on your computer, download files.zip within the submission folder and run the following command from terminal: javac *.java && java Game Detailed instructions are available from within the game.
+To run the game on your computer, download files.zip within the submission folder and run the following command from terminal: javac *.java && java Game.

+Detailed instructions are available from within the game.

 Further descriptions/ instructions of this game can be found [here] (http://ancientchess.com/page/play-doushouqi.htm) and [here] (http://veryspecial.us/free-downloads/AncientChess.com-DouShouQi.pdf).